superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 Currently, the Super Web Share plugin provides a share button before and after the post/page content and a floating share button where you can set the color, the text of the share buttons, and the position of the floating button; it can also set the pages or posts which you would like to show the share buttons via our Settings page, to easily add the share feature to your websites.
 As a plugin that focuses on simplicity, we are fully compatible with the AMP plugin, which means you can add the native share to your AMP pages provided by the AMP plugin.

 ### Social Platforms supported
-**1) On supported devices:**
+**1) On Web Sharing API supported devices:**
-You will notice the share prompt (also called sharesheet) where you can share the page via all applications installed on your device that accept the sharing (mobile - Android and iOS, tab, desktop - for Microsoft Edge browser).
-This means all the social platforms on your website visitor's devices can be selected and supported.
+You will notice the share prompt (also called as sharesheet) where you can share the page via all applications installed on your device that accept the sharing (mobile - Android and iOS devices, tab, desktop - for Microsoft Edge browser).
+This means all the social platforms on your website visitor's devices can be selected from the list to share the page in a simple click!
 **2) If the device or browser won't support the native share:**
 If the website is viewed from a browser or device that won't support native sharing, our fallback modal works.
 Within the fallback modal, you can select the social platforms you want to show for your website via our settings page (SuperWebShare > Fallback).
 The social platforms that are interested can be selected.
 Right now, we are providing social media like Facebook, X (Twitter), LinkedIn, Pinterest, Mastodon, Telegram, Pinterest, and Email.
 We're expanding with more social platforms.